EHRA Pay Ranges

 15% and $10,000 or higher

-- Salary adjustments for EPA employees that would have gone to the campus Board of Trustees (BOT) under pre-existing policies must still follow that same path through Chancellor to the BOT and then to the BOG – such as increases that result in a salary which is at least 15% and $10,000 above the prior June 30 salary (other than for job changes pursuant to a competitive search or commensurate FTE changes, for example).
-This includes EPA recruitments that were posted internally only, as well as hires made through a search waiver.
+- Salary adjustments for EHRA employees that would have gone to the campus Board of Trustees (BOT) under pre-existing policies must still follow that same path through Chancellor to the BOT and then to the BOG – such as increases that result in a salary which is at least 15% and $10,000 above the prior June 30 salary (other than for job changes pursuant to a competitive search or commensurate FTE changes, for example).
+This includes EHRA recruitments that were posted internally only, as well as hires made through a search waiver.

 Athletics Bonuses.
 Incentive payments provided to any Athletics employee for reasons including (but not limited to) reaching performance goals such as post-season playoffs or student academic achievement levels, must be approved in advance by the Board of Trustees.
 The Non-Salary Compensation Form must be completed, approved and submitted prior to payment.
 (The athletic director and head coaches with contracts are covered by UNC Policy 1100.3 for this type of compensation and therefore, exempt from this policy.)

 Other Bonuses.
 Any other form of incentive-based compensation beyond base salary for achieving performance or productivity goals, is prohibited unless expressly authorized by the UNC Board of Governors.
 Units should submit all bonus requests through the HR PeopleAdmin system.
 Central HR will then facilitate the process of submitting the action for appropriate levels of approvals.

 Non-Salary Compensation (NSC)